flassh/docs/content/web/index.md

 You can purchase as many credits as you need from the [Billing tab](https://flassh.co/account/billing) in your account.
 [Learn more about pricing](/#understanding-pricing)

-Before you can add credits, you must [add a credit card]({{< relref "web/index.md#credit-card-billing" >}}) to your account.
+Before you can add credits, you must [add a credit card](#credit-card-billing) to your account.
 Once you have a credit card on file, tap the "Add Credits" button.

 You are prompted to enter the number of credits you would like to buy.
 Enter a number and tap the "Buy Now" button to continue, you'll be prompted once more to confirm your purchase.
 If your card is charged successfully, event credits are added to your account immediately.

+**Note: event credit purchases are non-refundable**

+## Manage monthly subscription

+An alternative billing option we offer is unlimited live events and photos for $99 per month.

+You either have an on-demand account or a subscription account.
+You cannot buy event credits while on an active subscription, and if you subscribe to the monthly plan while you still have credits in your account, we'll convert those credits to a balance and apply them to your subscription payment, reducing the cost of your initial month.

+### Subscribe to the monthly unlimited plan

+Open to the [Billing tab](https://flassh.co/account/billing) in your browser.

+Before you can subscribe, you must [add a credit card](#credit-card-billing) to your account.
+Once you have a credit card on file, tap the "Manage Subscription" button.

+**Note: subscription purchases are non-refundable.**

+### Cancel the monthly unlimited plan

+Open to the [Billing tab](https://flassh.co/account/billing) in your browser.

+Click the "Manage Subscription" button.
+If you're sure you'd like to cancel, click the "Cancel Subscription" button and continue through the confirmation.

+Canceling your subscription will keep it active until the end of your current billing cycle, after that time it will not renew.

+**Note: we do not offer refunds for partial month cancelations.
+You must cancel your subscription prior to the end of the current billing cycle to avoid being charged again.**